alexabush/problemSolving/interviewCake/greedyAlgs/otherIndexProducts/readme.md

 1. Array may contain 0s.
    I can't divide by 0, so I need a way of ignoring the zeros when I calculate the totalProduct

+Solved that problem

+2. There's now a stipulation in the problem: we can't use division!
+So that makes things harder...

+## Brainstorm Reworking of Problem